Juizes-MTG-Portugal/Juizes-MTG-Portugal.github.io/docs/_posts/2024-09-27-multiplayer-addendum-magic-tournament-rules.markdown

 **Policy Additions**

-**2.4A.** In Multiplayer Tournaments, use N turns instead of five, where N equals the number of remaining players.
-The number of extra turns is determined as time in the round is called.
-Once this number is determined, players leaving the game have no impact.
+**2.4A.** In Multiplayer Tournaments, don't use extra turns at the End of Round.
+Instead, the active player finishes their turn and if no winner is declared by then, the Match ends in a Draw.

 _Example: Alice, Bob, Charlie, and Daniel are playing in a Multiplayer match.
 Alice is the active player when time in the round was called.
-Alice finishes playing turn 0, and since there are 4 remaining players in the Pod, 4 extra turns will be played.
-Bob takes his turn, then Charlie takes his.
-However, during Charlie’s turn, Alice and Daniel both lose the game.
-Bob and Charlie will take the remaining turns, since the number of extra turns was determined as time in the round was called and is not impacted by players leaving the game during extra turns._
+Alice finishes playing her turn._

-**2.4B.** In Multiplayer Tournaments, even with the extra turns, it is possible that the individual turns take up too much time if players are playing slowly and debating strategic decisions as a group.
+**2.4B.** In Multiplayer Tournaments, even without the extra turns, it is possible that the last turn takes up too much time if players are debating strategic decisions as a group.

-In order to enforce a fast pace during extra turns, an **extra turns time limit** is applied.
-If the **extra turns time limit** is reached before a winner is determined, the active player can still finish their turn without the match ending abruptly.
+In order to enforce a fast pace during the last turn, a **last turn time limit** is applied.
+If the **last turn time limit** is reached before a winner is determined, the Match immediately ends with the current Game as a Draw.

 _Example: Arnold, Benjamin, Cam, and Durbin are playing in a Multiplayer Match.
-Time in the round has been called and Arnold and Benjamin played their extra turns.
-Cam is the active player when the overtime limit is reached.
-Cam finishes their turn and passes.
-Since no winner has been declared, the match must be reported as a draw._
+Time in the round has been called.
+Cam is the active player when the last turn time limit is reached.
+Since no winner has been declared, the Match with the current Game as a Draw._

 **2.4C.** In Multiplayer Tournaments, in the case a Single Elimination Match results in a Draw, the Player with the highest Standing from the Swiss Portion of the event should be considered the Winner.